-4 Travel Gadgets for Kids
+4 Best Travel Gadgets for Kids

 1. An iPad or iPod Touch

 If multiple iPads are not in your budget, as they’re not in mine, consider purchasing an iPod Touch.
 Essentially, it can do everything an iPad can do, albeit on a smaller screen.

-If you travel with an iPad or iPod Touch without 3G or 4G, you’ll definitely want to download a handful of movies on iTunes ahead of time (remember that you can rent titles as well as buy!).
+If you travel with an iPad or iPod Touch without 3G or 4G, you’ll definitely want to download a handful of movies on iTunes ahead of time.
+Remember that you can rent titles as well as buy.
 Other favorite apps we use on every trip include Tales2Go, a wonderful library of audio books for children, and the free Kindle app, from which the kids can access all their downloaded books.

 2. A Portable DVD Player

-If you don’t have an iPad, or have very young children who like to watch the same movies from your DVD collection over and over, a portable DVD player for travel is essential.
+If you don’t have an iPad, or have very young children who like to watch the same movies from your DVD collection repeatedly, a portable DVD player for travel is essential.
 They’re cheap to buy, sturdy, and easy for kids to operate.
 If you don’t want to cart along a stack of DVDs, consider renting a few at a RedBox kiosk and returning them at another en route.
 (Download a Redbox location app.)

 3. Handheld video game device

 Definitely bring a car charger (sometimes these don’t come included) or at very least, a wall-plug charger.
-And if you don’t want to hear that annoying gaming music for 400 miles, let the KidzGear headphones pull double-duty.
+And if you don’t want to hear that annoying gaming music for 400 miles, let the Kidz Gear headphones pull double-duty.

 4. Kindle or Nook